ZAiRO26/Vedaviks/README.md

 ## Conclusion

-This FreekiWebsite clone serves as a comprehensive example of building a modern, fully-featured website with React and Tailwind CSS.
+This VedaViks Media website serves as a comprehensive example of building a modern, fully-featured website with React and Tailwind CSS.
 It demonstrates best practices in project setup, component architecture, responsive design, and deployment.

 ## 🚀 Features